vippsas/vipps-login-api/api-guide/overview.md

 The user initiates the login by entering the phone number and selecting whether to be remembered in the browser:
 ![Number input in desktop](../images/Number_input_flow_desktop1.png)

-The user goes to the Vipps app and confirms the login:
+The user goes to the Vipps or MobilePay app and confirms the login:
 ![Confirmation in app in phone number flow](../images/Number_input_flow_app.png)

 The user is then authenticated in browser and can provide consent if required.
 Then the user is redirected back to the redirect URI provided by merchant: